seanmd8/Maneuver/README.md

 Gameplay Changelog:

+5/17/25
+- Added 21 Achievements
+- You can now change the controls
+- New look for control screen
+- Achievements and changes to the controls are saved between sessions
+- Lich has new images for each spell to make them more visually distinct
+- Updated images for ancient cards

 4/20/25
 - New look for the shop and guidebook
 - You can now see information about card choices in the shop and chests